Seven Hills of Shimla: Observatory Hill

-Observatory Hill also holds the western Shimla.
-The height of the hill has the high attitude of 7,050 feet from the sea level.
+Observatory Hill is elevated at 2178.41 m also holds the western Shimla.
 On the top of it Indian Institute of Advanced Study is located.
+The Hill is atop of Boileauganj and Chaura Maidan localities of the city.
 The working in which the foundation is set up is a noteworthy royal residence that was worked by Lord Dufferin, who was the Viceroy of India from 1884– 1888.
-Erstwhile called the Viceregal Lodge is today the Rashtrapati Bhawan and in addition the Institute of Advanced Studies.
+Erstwhile called the Viceregal Lodge is today the Rashtrapati Niwas and in addition the Institute of Advanced Studies.
 Most parts of the establishment are shut for an open public, anyway whatever is left of the immaculate structure is open and drives in a major number of sightseers to the place.